+As of this date, the President's national emergency declaration has not yet been terminated, having recently been extended, and the Judicial Conference's finding that emergency conditions due to the COVID-19 national emergency have materially affected and will materially affect the functioning of the federal courts generally remains in effect.
+Emergency conditions also continue to materially affect the functioning of this district, as described in the Standing Orders currently in effect in this district due to the COVID-19 pandemic.
 I further find that most felony pleas under Rule 11 of the Federal Rules of Criminal Procedure and felony sentencings under Rule 32 of the Federal Rules of Criminal Procedure still cannot be conducted in person in this district without seriously jeopardizing public health and safety.
-While the Court has resumed holding some essential in-person proceedings, including some felony pleas and sentencings, in-person proceedings are discouraged at this time unless absolutely necessary due to the substantial levels of community transmission of the virus this district is experiencing.
-The Court is continuing to use video teleconferencing and telephone conferencing for court proceedings to the greatest extent possible to protect the health and safety of all case participants, including judges, court staff, attorneys, and parties, especially those at increased risk of serious illness from COVID-19.
+As noted in the most recent Standing Order, issued on March 18, 2021, although conditions with regard to COVID-19 in this district have improved in recent weeks, daily new case counts remain high and access to COVID-19 vaccines is limited.
+Most attorneys and court staff are not yet eligible to receive the vaccine under State and local vaccination plans, and most inmates at the Federal Detention Center in Philadelphia also have not yet had the opportunity to receive the vaccine.
+While the Court has resumed holding some essential in-person proceedings, including some felony pleas and sentencings, the Court remains in Phase One of its COVID-19 Reopening Guidelines and is continuing to use video teleconferencing and telephone conferencing for court proceedings to the greatest extent possible to protect the health and safety of all case participants, including judges, court staff, attorneys, and parties, especially those at increased risk of serious illness from COVID-19.
 To ensure compliance with health and safety protocols, in-person proceedings that must go forward may be held in only a small number of designated courtrooms, limiting the number of proceedings that may be held each week.
 Given the current conditions and the substantial limitations on the Court's ability to conduct in-person proceedings at this time, the use of video teleconferencing and telephone conferencing remains necessary for criminal case events in this district, including felony pleas and felony sentencings.

-Accordingly, upon review of the authorization of video teleconferencing and telephone conferencing for criminal case events set forth in the March 30 Standing Order and extended by the June 26 and September 24 Standing Orders, as required under Section 15002(b)(3) of the CARES Act, it is ORDERED the authorization is extended for an additional 90 days.
+Accordingly, upon review of the authorization of video teleconferencing and telephone conferencing for criminal case events set forth in the March 30 Standing Order and extended by the June 26, September 24, and December 21 Standing Orders, as required under Section 15002(b)(3) of the CARES Act, it is ORDERED the authorization is extended for an additional 90 days.
 Specifically, with the consent of the defendant or juvenile after consultation with counsel, video teleconferencing, or telephone conferencing if video teleconferencing is not reasonably available, is authorized to be used for all criminal case events listed in Section 15002(b) of the CARES Act.
 In addition, if a district judge in an individual case finds, for specific reasons, that a felony plea or sentencing in that case cannot be further delayed without serious harm to the interests of justice, the judge may, with the consent of the defendant after consultation with counsel, use video teleconferencing, or telephone conferencing if video teleconferencing is not reasonably available, for the felony plea or sentencing in that case.
 Judges may also use this authority for equivalent events in juvenile cases as described in Section 15002(b)(2)(B).